tony-a/quantum-computing-notes/README.md

 # QC notes

+## Objective:
+These notes are a collection of the best videos and lectures I've found on the theory and application of Qunatum Computing.
+Along with personal notes and defintions of some key concepts.

 Quantum computing takes advantage of two quantum phenomena that we don't observe at the macro scale.
 The two phenomena being:
 - **Superposition** - The ability of a particle to switch itself from one state to another, following some knowable probabilistic distribution.
 [13 minute overview](https://www.youtube.com/watch?v=VwWRX9IdblE)